-The TLX320 uses three DC fans to move air vertically through the enclosure.
-Be sure to not block the air vents on the front of the unit and below the card cage on the rear panel.
-Leave at least 2" of space on both sides
+The TLX48 uses three DC fans to move air horizontally through the enclosure.
+Be sure to not block the air vents on the sides of the unit and leave at least 2" of space on both sides.

-Note: Leave adequate ventilation space on both sides of the units (2" minimum), especially if devices are being stacked above or below the TLX320 KVM Matrix Switch.
+Note: Leave adequate ventilation space on both sides of the units (2" minimum), especially if devices are being stacked above or below the TLX48 KVM Matrix Switch.

-Note: No shutdown is required prior to replacing the Fan Trav.
+Note: No shutdown is required prior to replacing the Fan Tray.

-- 1 Turn the two thumbscrews counterclockwise until they disengage from the chassis. - 2 Pull the Fan Tray module straight out using the two handles on either side. - 3 Place the new tray so that the alarm is toward the left.
-Hold the Fan Tray by the handles and slide the aluminum housing into the card guides until it reaches the backplane connector.
+- 1 Turn the two thumbscrews counter-clockwise until they disengage from the chassis. - 2 Pull the Fan Tray module straight out using the handle. - 3 Place the new module so that the alarm is toward the bottom.
+Hold the Fan Tray by the handle and slide the aluminum housing into the card guides until it reaches the backplane connector.
 At this point, use just enough force to firmly engage the tray with the mating connector.
 If the tray does not slide into the connector, do not force it!
 Damage may occur.
-Remove the tray and start over.
+Remove the tray, reseat it and start over.